CalcBeacon logoCalcBeacon

 How to use the ebay fee calculator

 Estimate payout after an eBay-style percentage fee and any fixed order fee.
-This page is designed for quick checks, but it also helps with comparison work.
-Change your numbers, review the result, and test different scenarios until the output matches the decision you need to make.
+Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 Common mistakesCheck that your numbers use the same units, avoid leaving key fields blank, and test a second scenario so you can see how sensitive the final result is.